junxit/us-congress-bills-116/metadata.md

 - 2020-03-31 — On passage, as amended Passed without objection. (text of amendment in the nature of a substitute: CR H1869-1870)
 - 2020-03-31 — Passed/agreed to in House: On passage, as amended Passed without objection.(text of amendment in the nature of a substitute: CR H1869-1870)
 - 2020-03-31 — Without objection, the Chair laid before the House H.R.
 6322 with an amendment.
 The reading of the amendment was dispensed with and the amendment was agreed to without objection. (consideration: CR H1868-1870)
+- 2020-04-21 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S2187; text: CR S2187)
+- 2020-04-21 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2020-04-21 — Received in the Senate under the order of 4/21/2020.